teyaberg/meds-torch-data/README.md

 - Drop subjects with infrequent values
 - Occlude outlier numeric values
 - etc.

 You should perform these steps on the raw MEDS data _prior to running the tensorization command_.
 This ensures that the data is modified as you desire in an efficient, transparent way and that the tensorization step works with data in its final format to avoid any issues with discrepancies in code vocabulary, etc.

-#### Dataset Class

-Once the data has been tensorized, you can use the `MEDSPytorchDataset` class to load the data into a PyTorch dataset suitable to begin modeling!
-This dataset class takes a configuration object as input, with the following fields:

 ## Performance